aviel110/mini-wallet/README.md

 # mini-w-Aviel-Drori

     This project is a cryptocurrency mini wallet application with react-native.
-    The app consists of four screens: AppLoading Screen, Main Screen, Detail Screen and Account Screen
+    The app consists of four screens: AppLoading Screen, Main Screen, Detail Screen and Account Screen.
+    It also has a qa automated e2e testing demo with appium.

 ## 1. AppLoading screen.
     This is a hidden screen that loads initial data after launching the app.